ribafish/amazon-chime-sdk-android/README.md

 ## Setup

+> NOTE: If you just want to run our demo application, skip to [Running the demo app](#running-the-demo-app)

 To include the SDK binaries in your own project, follow these steps.

 For the purpose of setup, your project's root folder will be referred to as `root`